 The success of a website that converts visitors into clients is in the details.
-While lots of designers can get carried away and focus on creating a stunning and unique design, better imagery and nice typography, there’s much more to that if you really want to push people to take the desired action when they land on your page.
+Lots of designers can get carried away and focus on creating a stunning and unique design, better imagery and nice typography.
+However, there’s much more to that if you really want to push people to take the desired action when they land on your page.

 If you want your website to bring you more leads and clients, you must focus its design on interactive elements that induce people to take action like call-to-action buttons (CTAs).
-Designing CTAs is one thing, getting people to click on the CTA is another.
+Designing an effective call to action is one thing, getting people to click it is another.

-What Is a CTA Button and Why Is It Important?
+What Is a CTA Button and Why It Matters?

 In most cases (if designed properly), call-to-action buttons are easy to spot on the page and designed in a way that users are drawn to them.